 Business writing and/or communications

-North Dakota not only wants to see that you have satisfied the required number of courses and credits, but that you have done so at quality institutions.
+North Dakota not only wants to see that CPA candidates have satisfied the required number of courses and semester hours, but that you have done so at quality institutions.
 To determine whether or not your college or university qualifies, check into their accreditation.
 If they are accredited by a regional agency, then you are probably okay.
 The following list encompasses the major recognized accrediting agencies:

 - Middle States Association of Colleges and Schools